 Isolating Noise and Vibrations in Your Treadmill Desk Workstation

 If you work around other people, they probably won’t notice your treadmill is even on, since a well-lubricated treadmill will only register around 50 decibels or less, about the same noise level as someone whispering.
 What they will notice is your footfall.
 When walking on a treadmill, every step you take generates vibrations throughout your body.
 If you’re typing on a desk at the same time, those vibrations also move from your body to your desk.
-That shaking can be distracting to those walking while working and the workers around them.
+That shaking can be distracting to those walking while working and the workers around them and is just one more important consideration for an ergodynamic workstation.

 How to Isolate Vibrations

 When you anchor your body to the desktop as you walk and type, you’ll be introducing oscillations into the desk frame, so be sure to tighten every bolt in the desk to the max without damaging the bolt threads.
 If you plan to use a fixed-height desk, you may want to use a metal strap to attach the desk to a wall to add extra rigidity or add a crossbar to strengthen the leg frame.

 If you use a monitor stand to hold up your display, every little oscillation in the desk will be amplified by the monitor arm, especially if it is holding up a heavy monitor, so be sure to use only a rigid, high quality monitor stand.
 Keyboard trays, while beneficial to the ergonomic profile of your wrists and helpful at staving off carpal tunnel, also act as levers that magnify these vibrations further.